srinidhiiitb/N-ag-EEIO-India/README.md

 - **5 pollutant outputs** — NH₃, NOₓ, N₂O, NO₂⁻, NO₃⁻

 Sector-specific EEIO formulations (SI-1) ensure no double-counting of N flows across the cropland, livestock, and aquaculture subsystems.
 Circularity is resolved prior to budget closure.
 Surplus N accumulation is computed as the residual between inputs and tracked outputs, consistent with other national-scale N budget methodologies.

-> Note: Due to data limitations, organic N losses to the hydrosphere, N cycling in grasslands, manure from grassland-reared livestock, and livestock biomass accumulation were excluded from the model scope (see Figure S1 in the paper).

 ---

 ## Data